Hugo Bezdek Led Three Teams to Rose Bowl, Managed a Major League Baseball Club, & Coached in the NFL

 “He was a driver,” was how a former play described Bezdek’s coaching style.
 “Playing the other team on Saturday was the easiest thing we did all week.”

-Bezdek orchestrated high-tempo practices that frequently appeared more like basketball conditioning drills than football plays, with his offense chasing the ball downfield as it went so they could line up and snap it again as fast as possible.
+Bezdek orchestrated high-tempo practices that frequently appeared more like basketball conditioning drills than football activity, with his offense chasing the ball downfield as it went so they could line up and snap it again as fast as possible.
 They did not huddle—a technique developed by Stagg at Chicago—and the quarterback called out the next attack as the team ran to the line.

 “I guess it was the forerunner of Oklahoma’s hurry-up style in the Split-T days under Bud Wilkinson,” said Steve Creekmore, Bezdek’s first great quarterback, in 1960.